 Pronouns are a class of referents that may substitue for nouns in a sentence.
 They have the same reference as the nouns which they replace.

-An ASL student may sometimes be seen signing the same nouns repeatedly without using pronouns.
+It's not uncommon to see a few ASL students signing the same nouns repeatedly without using pronouns.
 In this case, imagine what it would be like to translate ASL into English below.
 It's repetitive and somehow distracting.

 Jane asked John for a penny so that Jane could keep the penny in Jane's wallet for good luck.
 John couldn't find John's wallet and realized John had lost John's wallet.